koenvdbrandt/Dynaxion/src/modules/DepositionGeant4/README.md

 ### Parameters
 * `physics_list`: Geant4-internal list of physical processes to simulate, defaults to FTFP_BERT_LIV.
 More information about possible physics list and recommendations for defaults are available on the Geant4 website [@g4physicslists].
+* `optical_physics`: Enable the creation of optical photons by enabling scintillation and Cherenkov radiation.
+Note, the optical properties of the materials have to be added manually in GeometryBuilderGeant4.
 * `enable_pai`: Determines if the Photoabsorption Ionization model is enabled in the sensors of all detectors.
 Defaults to false.
 * `pai_model`: Model can be **pai** for the normal Photoabsorption Ionization model or **paiphoton** for the photon model.
 Default is **pai**.
 Only used if *enable_pai* is set to true.
 * `charge_creation_energy` : Energy needed to create a charge deposit.
 Defaults to the energy needed to create an electron-hole pair in silicon (3.64 eV, [@chargecreation]).